nnicolosi/interplanetary-travel-reservation-system-api-kotlin/README.md

 ### Passenger ###

 Passengers are added to the manifest of a voyage.
-In a more sophisticated system, there would be "customers" that exist independent of voyages, and are associated with one or more voyages via a relation entity such as "passage" or " reservation".
+In a more sophisticated system, there would be customers that exist independent of voyages, and each customer would be associated with one or more voyages via a relation entity such as "passage" or " reservation".
 Perhaps in a future iteration of the system this will be done, but for now this was a convenient way to limit scope.